jemmings-git/pyrite_analysis/README.md

 All figures were produced using the R code in this repository, followed by aesthetic adjustments using a professional graphics software package.

 ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) indicates final checks performed by the lead author immediately prior to archiving in Zenodo in October '21

-Please refer to the accompanying publication for license details.